devleaks/followthegreens/docs/index.md

 Yeah, yeah, follow the greens is realllly green.
 Can't be greener than that.
 No green bashing.

-I brought Follow the greens concept to X-Plane as ATC and "AI" struggle to guide you on the ground.
+We brought Follow the greens concept to X-Plane as ATC and "AI" struggle to guide you on the ground.
 X-Plane yellow painted coach arrows on taxiways are fine, useful, but look too artificial.

 Follow the greens is an existing system used at a handful airports.